AaronZhou-WHU/svgt2png/README.md

 # svgt2png
-convert svg string to png or jpeg
+use batik to convert svg string to png or jpeg